anthonymcglone2022/postcodes/README.md

-What is **com.uk.postcodes**?
+# What is the **postcodes** repository?

-A RESTful API with Spring Boot, JPA, Hibernate and MySQL
+- A CRUD prototype for storing UK Postcodes

-=> Can be used to validate any UK Postcode (on initilization, we read in 2 million postcodes from data.sql)
+- Can be used to validate any UK Postcode (on initilization, we read in 2 million postcodes from data.sql)

-=> A CRUD prototype for storing UK Postcodes
+- A RESTful API with Spring Boot, JPA, Hibernate and MySQL

 **Pre-Reqs:** Create a local MySQL instance, with root user and 'toor' password (OR edit the application.properties user/ schema.sql)